-Globally renowned for its extremely high quality, marbled fat and unctuous texture, wagyu must meet strict grading criteria set by the Japan Meat Grading Association.
+Globally renowned for its extremely high quality, meat and unctuous texture, wagyu must meet strict grading criteria set by the Japan Meat Grading Association.

 The beef is graded on two scales, one being the ratio of meat yielded from edible cuts of beef (A-class to C-class), and the quality of marbled fat (1 to 5).
 Should you decide to give wagyu a try, look for wagyu ranked A-4 or A-5, the best quality.
-The meat's marbling content, color and luster, firmness and texture and aroma are all determined when grading the beef.
+The meat's marbling content, color and luster, firmness and texture and fat brightness and quality are all determined when grading the beef.

 Look for the wagyu logo